 That’s about £39.83.
 On the kitchen island below is what I got for that today.
 It includes about a dozen pounds — weight, that is — of veg, six pounds of beef and pork, a pound of deli meats, and a one-pound wedge of Parmigiano-Reggiano — the real stuff, from Italy and everything, which I ran out of last week.
 That total would easily be above $90 at other supermarket chains in the area, with one or two likely exceeding a hundred dollars.

 Guess what I’m making a double recipe of tomorrow.
 The clue is in the peppers.
+(The answer: Comfort Diner Meatloaf.)

 The five dozen eggs, the dozen ears of corn, and the four pounds of tomatoes in the background are from two farms in Harvard, Massachusetts.
 They were $19/£11.45 — no charge for the two dozen smaller pullet eggs that are perfect for use in recipes when you know that a large egg is exactly 2 ounces with the shell.
-They’re too small for Ann the Egg Lady to sell, so she always throws in a couple dozen when I visit to buy the larger eggs.
+They’re too small for Ann the Egg Lady to sell, so she sometimes throws in a couple dozen when I visit to buy the larger eggs.

 I went down every aisle in this Market Basket, #37 (of 71), and nearly everything was already fully stocked — 97% complete, I’d say — and this just sixty hours after the crisis resolution.
 I stopped to have a gander at the next Market Basket down the road and they were more like 92% stocked, with a noticeable amount of empty shelf space.
 That second MB is not even a year old, so I’m guessing they’re prioritising the stores that have been around the longest first.
 In any case, I think my analyst- and media-shaming estimate of under a week will be easily met at all the stores.